Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Asset sustainability

-Quantitative assessment
+Quantitative evaluation

 Use appropriate valuation methods to quantify the value of intangible assets.
-This includes calculating discounted cash flows, replacement costs and comparable transactions.
+This includes calculating discounted cash flows, replacement costs, and comparable transactions.

 Application of evaluation methods